Hey, kid, get a job!

+Surf’s up: For a complete set of rules for employing teens, including safety tips, consult the Department of Labor’s website, youthrules.dol.gov.
 Reminder: Between June 1 and Labor Day, 14- and 15-year-olds can work up to eight hours a day and 40 hours a week, but not past 9 p.m.
-Work hours for teens ages 16-18 aren’t restricted.
+Work hours for teens aged 16-18 aren’t restricted.
 Regardless of age, minors can’t work in hazardous jobs.

-PAYROLL PRACTICE TIP: State law controls the age at which teens must obtain age certificates, working papers or parental consent letters and how long you must retain those documents.
-To help you get a handle on this crucial paperwork requirement, see a chart summarizing these laws.
+PAYROLL PRACTICE TIP: State law controls the age at which teens must obtain age certificates, working papers or parental consent letters, and how long you must retain those documents.
+To help you get a handle on this crucial paperwork requirement, the chart below summarizes these laws.
+States that don’t have any requirements for working papers aren’t listed.
 To get the full story on child labor laws, contact your state labor department.